 The bee sting.
 When I was almost back in town towards the end of the highway, I felt something piercing the top of my left hand; then I saw the bee.
 I screamed at first, but I couldn’t do anything.
 I never learned to take my hands off the handlebars, I had a death grip on the bike, so I just watched the bee sting me as I rode into town.
 I was wearing gloves, so I think the bee probably got stuck in my glove for a while.
 When we were finally in town, and nobody was around me, I tried to kill the bee by crushing it between my hand and the top of the shifter cover.
 My front tire moved left-right-left as I tried to crush the bee.
 I must have killed it because it finally fell off my glove.

 I was finally at the bottom, saw my sis, made the u-turn (it was wider than the top u-turn), then off to lap 2, where my sis yelled that I had only 2.5 hrs till the bike cut-off for lap 3.
 I knew that was cutting it close.
 The second lap headed out was no different than the first lap, there was still a headwind.
 I stopped twice, at the first aid station and at the Shell gas station where there was also an aid station.
 Then I stopped again at the top, I couldn’t make that u-turn.
 While stopped, I mixed my drinks and ate.
 At the descent on the Beeline highway, I kept looking at my watch.
 Erin passed me, I figured she gained back her strength as she is a strong cyclist.
 Then Marlo caught up to me.
 We were leap-frogging until we got back into town.
 I kept her in my sight, but I knew we were cutting it close.
 I thought she might make the final cutoff, and I won’t make it.
 But I kept spinning, thinking I will accept whatever happens at that u-turn at the bottom.
-Sure enough, I missed the cutoff, 2 volunteers were blocking the u-turn, and we were all directed back to the bike dismount.
-I felt defeated.
+Sure enough, I missed the cutoff by 3 minutes; 2 volunteers were blocking the u-turn, and we were all directed back to the bike dismount.
+I saw my friend, Marlo, she made the u-turn but was stopped; she was arguing with the race officials.
+As I rolled into the bike dismount area, I felt defeated.
 But I knew this might happen since I kept stopping.
 I’m an endurance athlete, and I can finish this race, this distance, but there is a time cut-off, so I also need speed, just a little bit, to make it.
 They took my chip and my bike, and that was the end of my race.
 Which is fair.
 I had total control of this day, but I stopped too many times.
 In reviewing my Garmin, I stopped a total of 17 minutes while on this 75-mile bike ride.

 After my race (which ended early in 8 hours), my sis and I walked back to the hotel so I can shower, then come back to cheer on my teammates later.
 We had leftovers so I also ate back at the hotel – Pad Thai and some Japanese crackers.
 After taking a shower, I passed out on the bed.
 We woke up later that early evening, walked back to the IM Village, watched some finishers, took my transition stuff out, and dropped off my bike back to Tribike Transport.
 We had dinner, walked back to the hotel, and I started binge-watching on Netflix to pass time, with the intention to go back around 11 pm so I can watch the rest of my teammates finish.
 I passed out again while watching Netflix.